shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

   "#{child} is #{age}"
 ```

-Whilst it was still compiled to an inferior ES5 JavaScript, it helped to organise the code.
+Whilst it was still compiled to an inferior ES5 JavaScript, it helped to organise the code and make it substantially cleaner.
 A good tool for that task, if you ask me.

-Then came [Dart](https://dart.dev/) and TypeScript, which were also compiled to ES5 JavaScript, but instead of adding new syntax features,
+Then came [Dart](https://dart.dev/), [Flow](https://flow.org/) and TypeScript, which were also compiled to ES5 JavaScript,
-they instead aimed to solve a different problem - by introducing _types_ they sought to reduce the number of runtime errors with type checks at compile time.
+but instead of adding new syntax features, they aimed to solve a different problem - by introducing _types_ they sought to
+reduce the number of runtime errors with type checks at compile time.

 This sounded so good that many developers and companies immediately got on board.
-Alas, the new tech still suffered from the same issue as JavaScript itself and most common cause of runtime errors - the `null` and `undefined` still were a thing, causing the exact same runtime errors.
+Alas, the new tech still suffered from the same issue as JavaScript itself and most common cause of runtime errors - the `null` and `undefined` still was a thing, causing the exact same runtime errors.

 The one true benefit offered by TypeScript over the others was that it allowed to seamlessly use existing JavaScript code.
 And, provided you have the type signatures for that JavaScript code, it could even perform type checking on it too, effectively reducing the requirements for using TypeScript in the existing codebase.
 No wonder it was an easy buy-in for many projects.

 Fast-forward to 2024 (**twelve** years since its first release) and TypeScript dominates the frontend world.
 Over the years it seems to have been focused on improving the type system in terms of what can you do with types - union types, partial types, etc. It still suffers from the original issues though and there still are not too many new syntactic features to pair with its powerful type system (like pattern matching).

-With the new EcmaScript standards, classes and promises becoming the first-class citizens in all browsers (even Internet Explorer / Edge, despite not being around anymore), the APIs and syntax became more mature (`Object.entries`, `async / await` to reduce [callback hell](http://callbackhell.com/), `for .. of`, `const / let` and many others).
-There are still no list comprehensions or conditional expressions though.
+With the new EcmaScript standards, classes and promises becoming the first-class citizens in all browsers (even Internet Explorer / Edge, when it was still around), the APIs and syntax became more mature (`Object.entries`, `async / await` to reduce [callback hell](http://callbackhell.com/), `for .. of`, `const / let`, string interpolation and many others).
+There are still no list comprehensions or conditional expressions / pattern matching though.

 TypeScript still does help in what I think is a small subset of highly-specific scenarios like navigating the code (jump to definition / declaration / find usages) in the IDE and refactoring the code.
-But IDEs matured as well, it is not as much useful feature anymore as it used to be (in the era of Sublime Text).
-TypeScript can prevent some really naive errors at compile time like using a number I stead of an object, but I don't think developers run into them these days - because, again, IDEs are really powerful these days, even VSCode.
+But IDEs matured as well, code navigation is not as much of a feature unique to TypeScript anymore as it used to be (in the era of Sublime Text).
+TypeScript can prevent some really naive errors at compile time like using a number instead of an object, but I don't think developers run into them these days - because, again, IDEs are really powerful these days, even VSCode and they help eliminate such mistakes to a large degree.

-Consider the following code, generated by OpenAPI for the following scenario: server returns one of three `LocationType`s - either a `Collection`, a `Document` (in a specific collection) or a `Table`.
+Let's consider a real-world scenario (from my work project): server returns a list of `LocationType` objects.
+Each one of the objects can be either a `Collection`, a `Document` (in a specific collection) or a `Table`, each with its own subset of fields, specific to the type.
 We need to handle each case differently (display them on the UI differently).

 The OpenAPI spec: